 Every HMI project needs to have at least one Page.
 Pages can be created and imported into your HMI project through the Page Pane.
 A Page is created with Add, deleted with Delete, and copied with Copy.
 Insert will create a new page before the highlighted page.
 Use the Move Up and Move Down to renumber the page number within the Page Pane.
 Using Delete all (Trash) will delete all pages within the project.

 The page Lock and Unlock functions are only accessed by right clicking the highlighted page name and selecting Lock or Unlock.
 If the page has been locked with a password, the password must be entered to access the components and event code.
 There is no password recovery should the password becomes lost, so don’t use or don’t use.
 As an example, the keyboard pages are imported as locked, but do not use passwords (the keyboard pages are also a good coding example to review).
+When keyboard pages are imported by the Nextion Editor component .key attribute, reset system page option is included in the context menu, which is used to reload the keyboard page and proper orientation in the cases where the keyboard page may have been edited or display orientation options may have changed.

 Pages can be exported from one project to another project with Export page.
 This is the preferred way to share components and partial projects.
 Page files *.page can not be compiled on their own.
 If you want to export a page as locked or locked with a password, this must done before exporting.